apache/arrow/docs/source/format/Intro.rst

 An ordered collection of fields that communicates all the data types of an object like a RecordBatch or Table.
 Schemas can contain optional key/value metadata.

+**Field**
 A Field includes a field name, a data type, a nullability flag and optional key-value metadata for a specific column in a RecordBatch.

 **Table**
 A discontiguous, two-dimensional chunk of data consisting of an ordered collection of Chunked